An introduction to runs

 A normal flow in Mechanic looks like this:

 - An event is created – possibly by a Shopify webhook, or by a user webhook, by the Mechanic scheduler, or by an "event" action.

 - An event run is created, and performed.
 During this phase, Mechanic scans the store's tasks to see which ones are relevant for the current event, by checking the subscriptions on file for each task.
 For each task that Mechanic discovers for the event, a task run is created.
 (If the task subscription involved a delay, as in "mechanic/scheduler/daily+2.hours", the task run will be set to wait for that amount of time.)
 The result of the event run is this set of task runs.

 - Each task run is performed.
 During this phase, Mechanic takes each task's Liquid script, and evaluates it using the associated event.
-The result of the task run is the set of JSON objects rendered by the task's Liquid script.
+The result of the task run is the set of JSON action objects rendered by the task's Liquid script.
 Each action object is used to create an action run.

 - Each action run is performed.
 During this phase, Mechanic executes each action, given the options that were provided for it by the task run's result.

 Understanding this sequence of events is important.
 Task runs do not come into existence until the event run has been performed, and the effects of an action run do not take effect until they've had an opportunity to be performed.